 These codes can serve a few different purposes.

 The main purpose is that these codes confirm with the merchant that you are actually in possession of the card.
 This is especially important for online purchases where you cannot supply a signature, pin, or any other type of in-person verification.

 It’s possible that somebody could take an imprint of your credit card or obtain your credit card number through some other type of means and attempt to fraudulently use your card to purchase something.

 If the fraudulent actor is required to supply the security code but they don’t have your card to get the number, then this enhanced security measure can help prevent fraud.

 This can work well for a few reasons.

-First, your CID is not stored on your magnetic strip.
+First, your CID is not stored on your EMV chip or magnetic strip.
 This means that merchants cannot obtain your CID simply by swiping your card, which helps cut down on credit card fraud.

 Furthermore, your CID cannot be stored by a merchant when making an online purchase.
 (This is one reason why you are sometimes required to input your CID when auto populating your credit card account number.)